-It now stands at 909; a tally which is likely to increase in the 2012/13 season.
+By the climax of the 2012/13 season, his tally stood at 941 - which will increase with the new campaign.
 Good luck to anybody trying to better it and who would say with any conviction that he cannot do the unthinkable and breach the 1,000 barrier?
 It would appear a tall order but normal logic doesn't apply to the career of the Salford-raised superstar.